PaartHD03/mmrcl-blackbook/README.md

 # mmrcl-blackbook
 **Final year black book for MMRCL internship - submitted at DY Patil University (2025)**

-This repository contains the **official internship report (Black Book)** for the project: **"Development of AI Chatbot for MMRCL Website using LLMs and Django,"** submitted in partial fulfillment of the requirements for the B.Tech degree.
+This repository contains the **official academic submission** for the project: **"Development of AI Chatbot for MMRCL Website using LLMs and Django,"** submitted in partial fulfillment of the requirements for the B.Tech degree.

-It is intended for academic review and provides comprehensive documentation of the system's design, implementation, results, and conclusion.
+The repository includes both the finalized digital report and the mandatory officially signed document.

 ---